Irregular Astigmatism: Causes and Treatments

 Corneal Scarring and Diseases

-One of the primary causes of irregular astigmatism is corneal scarring.
+One of the primary causes of irregular astigmatism cause is corneal scarring.
 This can result from trauma, surgical procedures, or infections that damage the corneal tissue.
 Conditions such as keratoconus, where the cornea thins and bulges into a cone-like shape, also contribute significantly to irregular astigmatism.

 Post-Surgical Changes